stevenbalch/myFIM/README.md

   `./firstime.tcl myFIM.conf <password>`

-*Run the update.tcl script to determine if pre-determined files have been modified.*
+*Run the update.tcl script to determine if any files have been modified.*

   `./update.tcl myFIM.conf <password>`